Viola Concerto (Bartók): Form

 The concerto has three movements, and Bartók wrote in a letter dated August 5, 1945 that the general concept is "a serious Allegro, a Scherzo, a (rather short) slow movement, and a finale beginning Allegretto and developing the tempo to an Allegro molto.
 Each movement, or at least 3 of them will, [be] preceded by a (short) recurring introduction (mostly solo for the viola), a kind of ritornello."
 (The aforementioned idea of a thematic introduction to each movement was also used in Bartók's String Quartet No. 6.)
 The first movement is in a loose sonata form.
 The second movement is significantly shorter, and closes with a very short scherzo movement with an attacca into the third movement.
 Bartók's manuscript gives the first movement's duration as 10’20", the second as 5’10" and the third as 4’45".

-The first and third movements are said to loosely contain a phrase reminiscent of the Scottish tune "Gin a Body Meet a Body, Colmin' Thro' the Rye."
+The first and third movements are said to loosely contain a phrase reminiscent of the Scottish tune "Gin a Body Meet a Body, Comin' Thro' the Rye."
 This is probably in honor of Primrose's heritage.